HariSekhon/spark-apps/README.md

 ```
 make update
 ```
-This will update the library submodule and then run make.
+This will not only git pull but also fetch the correct version of the library submodule to match and then run a clean make to rebuild all dependencies for the library submodule followed by the Spark application.

 ### Contributions ###